 Objective questions: instant and exact

 QuizMagic handles this automatically for every quiz shared via a Smart Sharing link.
-The moment a student hits submit, their scored results appear in your teacher dashboard: broken down question by question, not just as a total percentage.
+The moment a student hits submit, their scored results appear in your teacher dashboard, broken down question by question, not just as a total percentage.

 Essay questions: rubric-based AI scoring